 Beyond TV and online media, children and adolescents are also exposed to marketing techniques in other settings.
 As an example, recent findings (

-Power, in the context of specific content creative strategies used, is critical to the impact that marketing communications can have.
-For example, reports that have examined how the age of a child relates to their susceptibility to marketing techniques consistently identify that children <8 yrs have limited ability to recognise the persuasive intent of advertising in commercial communications, making food marketing targeted at them to be particularly effective (
+In the context of specific content creative strategies, power is critical to the impact that marketing communications can have.
+For example, analyses of how the age of a child relates to their susceptibility to marketing techniques consistently show that children <8 yrs have limited ability to recognise the persuasive intent of advertising, making food marketing targeted at them particularly effective (

-In TV-advertisement, the most commonly reported persuasive techniques to promote food to children were use of premium offers, promotional characters, nutrition and health-related claims, themes of taste and the emotional appeal of fun (
+In TV advertising, the most commonly reported persuasive techniques to promote food to children were use of premium offers, promotional characters, nutrition- and health-related claims, themes of taste, and the emotional appeal of fun (

-Jenkin G. et al 2014).
+Jenkin et al. 2014).
 Marketing techniques such as brand mascots and cartoon media characters are broadly used to sell food products aimed at children.
-Findings suggest that cartoon media character branding can increase children's fruit or vegetable intake, when compared with no character branding.
-However, branding with characters familiar to children also appears to be a more powerful influence on children preferences, choices and intake of less healthy foods, when compared with fruits and vegetables ( Kraak V. I. et al 2015).
+Findings suggest that cartoon media character branding can increase children's fruit or vegetable intake when compared with no character branding.
+However, branding with characters familiar to children also appears to be a more powerful influence on children's preferences, choices and intake of less healthy foods when compared with fruits and vegetables ( Kraak et al. 2015).

 Digital marketing may augment the effects of traditional marketing practices by 'identifying and targeting more vulnerable populations with sophisticated analytics and creating engaging, emotion-focused, entertaining ways to reach children', and this has been found to occur with brands featuring HFSS products (